13 Days in Tunisia, North Africa – Backpacking Travel Guide

 2-Sousse Archaeological Museum

-Sousse Archaeological Museum is the second most important museum in Tunisia, after the Bardo Museum, in Tunis.
+Sousse Archaeological Museum is the second largest museum in Tunisia, after the Bardo Museum, in Tunis.
 This museum is located in the old Kasbah of Sousse, a fort from the 11th century.
-The museum has been created in 1952 and has recently received great improvement and restoration works.
-Now it is an impressing building where old and new mix together in perfect harmony.
+The museum has been created in 1952 and has recently received considerable improvement and restoration works.
+Now it is an impressing building where old and new mix in perfect harmony.

 3-El Jem Archaeological Museum